aandaleon/Ad_PX_pipe/README.md

 08. Find significant SNPs from GWAS and significant genes from PrediXcan in R
     * `python 08_sig_SNP_sig_gene.py --SNP_sig 5e-4 --gene_sig 0.05 --input_prefix AMR_`
-      * NOTE: I set these thresholds arbitrarilty low so we have significance genes to with with later.
+      * NOTE: I set these thresholds arbitrarilty low so we have significant genes to with with later.
 Usually, use the defaults, 5e-8 and 9.654e-6, respectively.

 09. Calculate independent significant SNPs in a joint analysis in [GCTA-COJO](https://cnsgenomics.com/software/gcta/#COJO)